mildiemilk/create-pdf/README.md

 - Input receive 3 values (template, state, transformImageFn)
   - template : structure of docDefinition, it can have a state key
   - State : redux state or sync state
-  - TransformImageFn : function to transform image (optional)
+  - transformImageFn : function to transform image (optional)
 - Output
   - Structure of template and output are the same but value of key from state is resolved